GreatGazoe/DreamColorESP/README.md

 These settings will be converted to rgb:
 ![alt text](data/DreamColorIndex.png)

-Effects are implemented, several are base effect copied from the Adafruit-Neopixel site (Strandtest, RainbowChasing etc.)
+Effects are implemented, several are base effects copied from the Adafruit-Neopixel site (Strandtest, RainbowChasing etc.)
-You can always do a request for extra effects to be implemented.
+You can always do a request and I will implement extra effects.

 Adjustable settings are: